dgroomes/graphiql-playground/custom-ui/README.md

 General clean ups, todos and things I wish to implement for this project:

 * [x] DONE Scaffold the project
-* [ ] IN PROGRESS Prompt for an access token.
+* [x] DONE Prompt for an access token.
 Validate the access token with a request to the GitHub API.
 Give informational UI feedback.
-* [ ] Query for the current user's login (assuming the token is a user token)
+* [x] DONE Query for the current user's login (assuming the token is a user token)
+* [ ] Abstract the token validation into a hook
 * [ ] Query (search) for the current user's repositories.
 Harcode to a 100 limit (which is a limit of the API; then you'll need pagination)
 * [ ] Query (get) the metadata for each of the repositories